-The wide range of Customers dictate a wide range of Solutions, as each customer is unique in their demands and requirements.
-Quality and Reliability are an essential requirement of everything Cotel would undertake in terms of Quality of Staff and the Quality of the Products and Services supplied by ourselves.
+The wide range of customers dictate a wide range of solutions, as each customer is unique in their demands and requirements.
+Quality and reliability are an essential requirement of everything Cotel would undertake, in terms of quality of staff and the quality of the products and services supplied by ourselves.

-Burning off excessive gas from a New North Sea well prior to commencing the process of pumping the Crude Oil ashore.
-The heat generated even at that distance is "intense".
+Burning off excessive gas from a new North Sea well prior to commencing the process of pumping the Crude Oil ashore.
+The heat generated even at that distance is intense.

-Oil and Gas Platforms are unique working structures and a unique range of Wireless Technology systems are provided to keep the platform working.
-Satellite communications between the Platform and their Global Operational H.Q in the U.S and U.K, Microwave links to control remote pumping platforms, ship to ship and ship to shore communications, Aviation Communications linked with Helicopter support flights, Distress communications and On-platform Atex approved communications for operational staff working on the production process.
+Oil and Gas platforms are unique working structures and a unique range of Wireless Technology systems are provided to keep the platform working.
+Satellite communications between the platform and their global operational HQ in the US and UK, Microwave links to control remote pumping platforms, ship to ship and ship to shore communications, Aviation communications linked with helicopter support flights, distress communications and on-platform Atex-approved communications for operational staff working on the production process.

-In addition, staff welfare communications are provided, including Satellite broadband, Satellite T.V and Satellite phone facilities for that Very Important call home.
+In addition, staff welfare communications are provided, including Satellite broadband, Satellite T.V and Satellite phone facilities for that very important call home.

 Pakistan, a remarkable country of extremes and varying contrasts, with the additional problems of refugees from the conflict in Afghanistan, economic and political turmoil.

-During British rule of the "Indian Empire", saw the foundation and rapid development of the railway network throughout the India subcontinent.
+During British rule, the Indian Empire saw the foundation and rapid development of the railway network throughout the India subcontinent.
 The majority of the infrastructure, associated signalling and communications system had been established during this period up to the late 1930s, with very little change since.

-After partition in 1947 and the formation of Pakistan, the railway network continued to grow in order to cater for the increasing demand of the growing Muslin population.
+After partition in 1947 and the formation of Pakistan, the railway network continued to grow in order to cater for the increasing demand of the growing Muslim population.
 The use of established pre-partition railway technology had been used during this period of expansion, especially with the signalling and communication systems not being upgraded to meet demand.

-The process of expansion of the track network, passenger numbers and outdated infrastructure, led to an inability of the already outdated telegraphic communications (using morse code to communicate between signal boxes/adjacent stations) systems to keep ahead of the volume of train movements and an inability for equipment defects, delays and timetable alterations to the adequately and efficiently communicated between train controlling zones and local signalling boxes.
+The process of expansion of the track network, passenger numbers and outdated infrastructure, led to an inability of the already outdated telegraphic communications systems (using morse code to communicate between signal boxes/adjacent stations) to keep ahead of the volume of train movements and an inability for equipment defects, delays and timetable alterations, to the adequately and efficiently communicated between train controlling zones and local signalling boxes.

 Due to the volume of passenger numbers on each train, the numbers of dead and injured would always be very high.

 Located in the backstreets of Karachi.
 Visual showing the world's most environmentally friendly car transport.
-Budget priced dual fuel model.

 During the preliminary planning stages for the Microwave Communication Development, the only maps available at the time from the Pakistan Government had been produced by the British Army during the early 1930's.
 These had not been adequate for the purposes of developing a Microwave Communications strategy for the Railway Network.

-In response to this, groups of survey teams where established covering the whole Railway Network.
-Using the Magnavox MX1502 Satellite Surveyor, the purpose was to determine the exact location of each station, control hub and height above sea level.
-Such data was used to determine terrain along each pathway and any possible obstructions.
+In response to this, groups of survey teams were established covering the whole Railway Network.
+Using the Magnavox MX1502 Satellite Surveyor, the purpose was to determine the exact location of each station, control hub and the height above sea level.
+Such data was used to determine the terrain along each pathway and any possible obstructions.
 In addition, the existence of parallel or intersecting frequency systems and interference possibilities had been investigated.

-On completion of the Field Survey and the Design phase of the Microwave system completed, The full Report, Analysis Data and Recommendations had been passed onto the Railway Minister for the tendering process to start.
+On completion of the Field Survey and the design phase of the Microwave system completed, the full report, analysis data and recommendations had been passed onto the Railway Minister for the tendering process to start.
 The contract was eventually awarded to Kentron International, an American company based in Dallas, Texas.